IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

     2. The domains of the ith attribute of r and the ith attribute of s must be the same, for all i.

 Chapter 6.1.1.5 The Set-Difference Operation
-  - The set-difference operation, denoted by ¬, allows us to ﬁnd tuples that are in one relation but are not in another.
+  - The set-difference operation, denoted by ¬, allows us to find tuples that are in one relation but are not in another.
   - As with the union operation, we must ensure that set differences are taken between compatible relations.

 Chapter 6.1.1.6 The Cartesian-Product Operation